barryosull/barryosull.com/README.md

 - Images should auto resize
 - View list of unpublished
 - Add more articles
+- Easy preview of unpublished article
+- Improve homepage
+- Add links to latest article and featured library

 Next:
-- Easy preview of unpublished article
+- Add some way to contact me
 - Subscribe to mailing list
 - Publish automatically to dev.to
 - Publish automatically on commit